silverfin/silverfin-vscode/README.md

 The sidebar will display the following information concerning the currently selected liquid template:
  - Parts: A list of the associated parts, including links to the listed parts enabling easy navigation
  - Template Information: Meta information such as it appears on the Platform e.g.Handle name, Reconciliation type etc
- - Firms: A list detailing firms which utilise the selected template
+ - Firms: A list of firms which utilise the selected template and a list of firms you are authorised to work with

+The sidebar will refresh whenever you save your work, so the information will always be up to date.

 ### Syntax Highlighting